-- (34) The Commission should periodically evaluate this Regulation and monitor its effects on the provision of short-term accommodation rental services offered through online short-term rental platforms in the Union.
-That evaluation should include any effects on providers of online short-term rental platforms on the availability, quality and usability of data relating to the provision of short-term accommodation rental services and on the content and proportionality of national, regional and local rules relating to the provision of short-term accommodation rental services.
-In order to obtain a broad view of developments in the sector, the evaluation should take into account the experiences of Member States and relevant stakeholders. - (35) In order to allow sufficient time for Member States to establish registration procedures, adapt existing registration procedures to the provisions of this Regulation and to establish Single Digital Entry Points, and to enable platforms and hosts to adapt to the new requirements, the application of this Regulation should be deferred.
-Member States that have not established a registration procedure and/or imposed a requirement on online short-term rental platforms to transmit data to competent authorities upon the entry into force of this Regulation can do so at a later stage. - (36) Since the objectives of this Regulation, namely contributing to the proper functioning of the internal market in relation to the provision of services provided by online short-term rental platforms cannot be sufficiently achieved by the Member States and can therefore be better achieved at Union level, the Union may adopt this Regulation, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on the European Union.
+- The Commission should periodically evaluate this Regulation and monitor its effects on the provision of short-term accommodation rental services offered through online short-term rental platforms in the Union.
+That evaluation should include any effects on providers of online short-term rental platforms, any effects of the increased availability and usability of data relating to the provision of short-term accommodation rental services and, specifically, as regards the degree to which data can be accessed and used for policy making and enforcement purposes, as well as on the content and proportionality of national, regional and local rules relating to the provision of short-term accommodation rental services.
+In order to obtain a broad view of developments in the sector, the evaluation should take into account the experiences of Member States and relevant stakeholders, including the effectiveness of cross-border cooperation and enforcement mechanisms. - (35) In order to allow sufficient time for Member States to establish registration procedures, adapt existing registration procedures to the provisions of this Regulation and to establish Single Digital Entry Points, and to enable platforms and hosts to adapt to the new requirements, the application of this Regulation should be deferred 24 months from the date of entry into force. - Since the objectives of this Regulation, namely contributing to the proper functioning of the internal market in relation to the provision of services provided by online short-term rental platforms cannot be sufficiently achieved by the Member States, but can rather, by reason of scale and effects, be better achieved at Union level, the Union may adopt this Regulation in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on the European Union.
 In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives.

-- (37) The fundamental right to the protection of personal data is safeguarded in particular by Regulation (EU) 2016/679.
-That Regulation provides the basis for rules and requirements of personal data processing, including where datasets include a mix of personal and non-personal data and such data are inextricably linked.
-Any personal data processing under the present Regulation must comply with Regulation (EU) 2016/679. - (38) The European Data Protection Supervisor was consulted in accordance with Article 42(1) of Regulation (EU) 2018/1725 of the European Parliament and of the Council and delivered an opinion on 16 December 2022,
+- (37)The fundamental right to the protection of personal data is safeguarded in particular by Regulation (EU) 2016/679.
+That Regulation provides the basis for rules and requirements of personal data processing, including where datasets include a mix of personal and nonpersonal data and such data are inextricably linked.
+Any personal data processing under the present Regulation must comply with Regulation (EU) 2016/679.
+Therefore the data protection supervisory authorities are responsible for the supervision of the processing of personal data carried out in the context of this Regulation. - (38)The European Data Protection Supervisor was consulted in accordance with Article 42(1) of Regulation (EU) 2018/1725 of the European Parliament and of the Council and delivered an opinion on 16 December 202214.